rynomad/bespeak/pages/fetch process operator.md

 	- `userAgent`: The user agent string to use when making the fetch request (string, optional).
 	- `timeout`: The maximum time to wait for a response (number, optional, default: 5000ms).
 - **Keys Schema**:
-	- No shared keys are required for this operator.
+	- `proxy`: (optional) configuration for an authenticated cors proxy.
 - ## Operator Components
 - **Setup Operator**:
 	- Initialize the readability.js library and configure the node-fetch module with the provided user agent and timeout.